Planning your trip

 You can create a new route using the Navigation option of the app.
 This tool is designed to help you find an optimal route according to your vehicle, personal requirements, etc. You can choose a car, bicycle, pedestrian mode and etc., choose to avoid certain types of roads, etc. As soon as the route is built, you'll get a turn-by-turn voice guidance.
 If you'd like to save the track of your movement, just turn the Trip recording plugin on and start a new GPX track before you proceed.Read about Navigation

-You can navigate in your city by public transport with OsmAnd.
+You can navigate in your city by public transport with OsmAnd in iOS and Android versions.
 We use the latest New Public Transport Schema that is also called Public Transport Version 2 (PTv2) for our Public Transport navigation algorithm.
 You can check your public transport here.
 Guidelines on how to build or correct public transport routes is provided in our blog.